17th NAWG Workshop

 Registration deadline Friday, 17th March 2023

 After several false starts due to the COVID pandemic, the NAWG-17 workshop will finally be held in the historical city of Zadar, Croatia (https://zadar.travel/) and will be an opportunity to explore recent developments in the use of natural analogues in supporting safety cases for the disposal of radioactive waste.
 Currently, the aim is to discuss:

 Radioactive waste form stability: including vitrified waste stability and spent fuel evolution

-- Near-field studies: including corrosion of copper and steel canisters and the long-term stability of the bentonite buffer.
-This will include a mini-session on the IBL (International Bentonite Longevity) project
+Repository near-field studies: including corrosion of copper and steel canisters and the long-term stability of the bentonite buffer.

-- Far-field studies: including Regional Analogues of potential repository sites, assessment of potential doses from radionuclide releases to the far-field
+Repository far-field studies: including self (or regional) analogues of potential repository sites and assessment of potential radionuclide releases to the host rock and biosphere